 Virology is the study of viruses and virus-like agents, including their types, disease-producing properties, how they multiply and their genetics.

-Viruses circulate in the environment until they find living cells to latch onto and enter.
+Viruses circulate in the environment until they find living cells to latch on to and enter.
 Once inside a cell, a virus hijacks the cell’s genetic material and tells it to make more viruses instead.
 The hijacked cell then creates so many viruses that it explodes and moves on to enter other healthy cells.
-Viruses, which are smaller than bacteria, need hosts, like people, animals or plants to multiple.
+Viruses, which are smaller than bacteria, need hosts, like people, animals or plants to multiply.